placebeyondtheclouds/rpi-cdrom-emulator-build/README.md

 - Fully manual build on the official release of the OS **to avoid any potential security risks**
 - Most **recent** release of Raspberry Pi OS Lite
+- LCD display instead of OLED.
+It's not better or cheaper, it's just because I had bought the wrong part, and had to change the code to make it work.

 ## Build pictures